mgm52/IRN-FrEIA/README.md

 - Idea: steganography!
 Given LR and HR, return HR_steg which resembles HR but hides LR, and return latent vector z.
 (LR, HR) <-> (z, HR_steg)

+- Idea: optimize for very high resolutions, e.g. on 4k images.
+The "wavelet flow: fast training of high resolution normalizing flows" paper makes the case that their architecture can work on high res data better.
+Try to work this into my results and get an improvement on old architecture!

 ### Writeup details